jureeder/SDR-Processing-and-Detection/README.md

 Process the dataset to provide Fourier Analysis of the Acquired signal both prior to and after filtering steps (provide a Figure of each)

-Include a file that has your raw recorded radio signal and a file that includes the audio output of that signal with and without your designed filters.
+Include a file that has your raw recorded radio signal and a file that includes the audio output of that signal with and without your designed filter.

 Provide a write-up describing:

 - Processing Methods

 - Filter design decisions

 - Observations of Fourier Analysis steps

 - Challenges you encountered while doing the project.

 - Is there a better method for processing the data than Fourier Analysis for providing context of speech?